 Tenants’ Rights and Responsibilities in Florida

-A tenant in Florida automatically acquires the following rights after establishing a lease with a landlord.
-Which can come about if there is a written lease, a verbal agreement, or after receiving a payment as rent.
+A tenant in Florida automatically acquires the following rights after establishing a written contract with a landlord.
+Which can come about if there is a written lease agreement, a verbal rental agreement, or after receiving a payment as rent.

 Tenants Rights